Promise theory: Agency as a model of systems in space and time

 The promises made by autonomous agents lead to a mutually approved graph structure, which in turn leads to spatial structures in which the agents represent point-like locations.
 This allows models of smart spaces, i.e. semantically labeled or even functional spaces, such as databases, knowledge maps, warehouses, hotels, etc., to be unified with other more conventional descriptions of space and time.
 The model of semantic spacetime uses promise theory to discuss these spacetime concepts.

 Promises are more mathematically primitive than graph adjacencies, since a link requires the mutual consent of two autonomous agents, thus the concept of a connected space requires more work to build structure.
 This makes them mathematically interesting as a notion of space, and offers a useful way of modeling physical and virtual information systems.

-Promise Theory, Agile Transformation and Social Science
+Promise theory, agile transformation, and social science

-The Open Leadership Network and Open Space Technology organizers Daniel Mezick and Mark Sheffield invited Promise Theory originator Mark Burgess to keynote at the Open Leadership Network's Boston conference in 2019.
-This led to applying the formal development of Promise Theory to teach agile concepts.
+The Open Leadership Network and Open Space Technology organizers Daniel Mezick and Mark Sheffield invited promise theory originator Mark Burgess to keynote at the Open Leadership Network's Boston conference in 2019.
+This led to applying the formal development of promise theory to teach agile concepts.
 Burgess later extended the lecture notes into an online study course, which he claims prompted an even deeper study of the concepts of social systems, including trust and authority.